 5. Prototype model

-Prototyping is the creation of software application prototypes that show the visual representation of the minimal features of the incomplete product.
-Plus, this enables understanding customer requirements early in the development stage and getting valuable feedback.
+Prototyping is the creation of visual representations of incomplete software products.
+This enables understanding customer requirements early in development and getting valuable feedback.
 The model includes:

 • Identification of basic requirements